tartley/tartley.github.io/README.md

 # TODO

-* about

-* finish copying emails to name.com host
-    How to create 'Archive' folders on name.com hosting?
-* delete webfaction host from thunderbird
-* check whether this messes up any account symlink in ~/.thunderbird

-Secondary sites:
-* email webfaction: files in their latest warning have not changed since 2008 Is this likely to be a false positive?
-* contact secondary site owners, telling them what's going on
-* delete 'infected files' ?
-* export secondary site contents
-* Drop webfaction?

-* footer

 * links between posts should be relative
 * search for remaining references to 'tartley.com/...'
 * search for remaining references to 'wp-content'
 * search for remaining references to 'uploads'
 * Links to picasa

+* favicon?

+* finish copying emails to name.com host
+    How to create 'Archive' folders on name.com hosting?
+* delete webfaction host from thunderbird
+* check whether this messes up any account symlink in ~/.thunderbird

 * comments
+* links to #comments exist
 * suggest a place to leave new comments?
 In the post template?

 * syntax highlighting in solarized

 * following features need a theme fork?

+* footer

 * show post categories in post
     * show post date after title?